pperzyna/pperzyna.github.io/content/blog/2020/04/how-to-move-metrics-from-locust-to-grafana-via-prometheus.md

 ---

-The article was originally published on the [Container Solutions](https://blog.container-solutions.com/how-to-move-metrics-from-locust.io-to-grafana-via-prometheus) blog.
+The article has been originally published on the [Container Solutions](https://blog.container-solutions.com/how-to-move-metrics-from-locust.io-to-grafana-via-prometheus) blog.